-- 1.7 Each construction project in excess of \$4 million shall require specific Board approval at each of the following stages: - 1.71 Provision for the project on the Master Plan; - 1.72 Inclusion of the project on the CIP; - 1.73 At the completion of the Design Development phase (prior to submission of the project to the Texas Higher Education Coordinating Board, when required under Coordinating Board Rules), and prior to starting construction of the project. - 1.8 The Board delegates to the Chancellor authority to enter into contracts for the design and construction of capital projects with a total project cost under \$4 million and to promulgate policies, and otherwise conduct any and all activities necessary to make each project ready for approval by the Board at the stages listed above.
-The Chancellor may further delegate his authority to appropriate System Administration staff and/or to the Component Presidents. - 1.81 The Chancellor shall be delegated the responsibility and authority to approve and sign contracts for the design and construction of any capital project with a total project cost of \$1 million or more, provided that the project is included in the CIP approved by the Board. - 1.82 The President of each Component shall be delegated the responsibility and authority to enter into contracts for the design and construction of any capital project with a total project cost of less than \$1 million. - 1.83 Notwithstanding the limits stated in 1.81, the President is delegated the authority to enter into contracts for the purchase of furniture, fixtures and equipment for capital projects approved by the Board, to the extent such items are included in the project budget presented to and approved by the Board. - 1.9 As soon as practicable after the time each project previously approved by the Board is completed, the Vice Chancellor and Chief Financial Officer shall submit a comprehensive Project Completion Report to the Board. - 1.(10) Curriculum Matters. - 1.(10)1 Twelfth and fourth class day reports. - 1.(10)2 Course additions, deletions, and changes. - 1.(10)3 Degree program additions, deletions, and changes. - 1.(10)4 Academic department additions, deletions, and changes.
+- utilize standard forms promulgated by the Vice Chancellor and Chief Financial Officer. - 1.6 A Policies and Procedures Manual for Planning and Construction to govern the administration of the system-wide planning, design and construction program.
+These policies and procedures shall require compliance with all governing Federal and State laws and regulations and shall list all the current building codes that designs will be required to follow.
+The Board may direct changes to the Texas State University System's published policies and procedures at its discretion. - 1.7 Each construction project in excess of \$8 million shall require specific Board approval at each of the following stages: - 1.71 Provision for the project on the Master Plan; - 1.72 Inclusion of the project on the CIP; - 1.73 At the completion of the Design Development phase (prior to submission of the project to the Texas Higher Education Coordinating Board, when required under Coordinating Board Rules), and prior to starting construction of the project. - 1.8 The Board delegates to the Chancellor and Presidents authority to enter into contracts for the design and construction of capital projects in accordance with the TSUS Policies and Procedures Manual for Planning and Construction.
+The Chancellor is authorized to promulgate policies, and otherwise conduct any and all activities necessary to make each project ready for approval by the Board at the stages listed above.
+The Chancellor may further delegate his authority to appropriate System Administration staff and/or to the Component Presidents. - 1.9 As soon as practicable after the time each project previously approved by the Board is completed, the Vice Chancellor and Chief Financial Officer shall submit a comprehensive Project Completion Report to the Board. - 1.(10) Curriculum Matters. - 1.(10)1 Census day enrollment reports. - 1.(10)2 Degree program additions, deletions, and changes. - 1.(10)3 Academic department additions, deletions, and changes. - 1.(10)4 Out-of-state course offerings. - 1.(11) Admission Requirements/Standards.
+Student admissions standards, entrance requirements, and degree qualifications as determined, prescribed and recommended by each Component as specified in Chapter VI, Paragraph 2 of these Rules and Regulations. - 1.(12) Gift Acceptance.